rangerToby/convertVideo2Image/README.md

 3. cmake ..
 4. make
 5. cd ..
+6. mkdir input/ output/
-6. put your videos into input/
+7. put your videos into input/
-7. ./script/startConvert.sh
+8. ./script/startConvert.sh
-8. find your image dirs in output
+9. find your image dirs in output